Becca Pizzi: 2018 World Marathon Challenge

 In 2018, Pizzi became the first woman to run the World Marathon Challenge twice.

 She was the fastest female racer in six of the seven marathons, and in the overall race, and set a new overall time record.

 She won the women's races in Novolazarevskaya Station, Antarctica; Cape Town, South Africa; Perth, Australia; Dubai, United Arab Emirates; and Lisbon, Portugal on consecutive days on January 30 through February 3.
 She came in second in the women's race in Cartagena, Colombia after taking a wrong turn, then recovered to win the last women's marathon in Miami, United States, on February 5.
 She said Miami was her most memorable race; she had her telephone stolen with all her photos, but that was made up for by having her husband and family there to cheer her on.
 She crossed the last 100 yards and the finish line running alongside her daughter, and the race director Richard Donovan gave each a gold medal.

+Continuing running

+In 2020, Pizzi published an autobiographical children's book, Becca's Feat on Feet (ISBN 978-1645432609, Mascot Books), about her running of her first World Marathon Challenge.
+Her father contributed the title.

+On December 14, 2022, Pizzi returned to Antarctica for a third time to run the Antarctic Ice Marathon, winning the women's race with a time of 4:24:15.

+On April 17, 2023, Pizzi coached former Boston Bruins hockey captain Zdeno Chára in running the 2023 Boston Marathon, his first marathon.
+They ran the race together, finishing hand-in-hand in 3:38:23.
+In November 2023, Chára and Pizzi ran the Feaster Five Road Race, with Chára as the official race starter.

+On May 13, 2023, Pizzi, with Chára encouraging her, ran her first ultramarathon, the Watuppa 50 kilometer race, in Fall River, Massachusetts.
+She won the race in 3:59:11, beating the women's course record by 35 minutes.

+Pizzi completed her goal of running a marathon in all 50 US states on September 24, 2023, by running, and winning, the Jackson Hole Marathon in Wyoming.
+She brought a support crew of 50 people for her 50th state marathon, including her husband and daughter, and finished in 3:15:41 as the fastest female, and the 10th fastest overall, out of 601 runners.